NixOS/nix/doc/manual/source/language/derivations.md

 # Derivations

-The most important built-in function is `derivation`, which is used to describe a single derivation: a specification for running an executable on precisely defined input files to repeatably produce output files at uniquely determined file system paths.
+The most important built-in function is `derivation`, which is used to describe a single store-layer [derivation].
+Consult the [store chapter](@docroot@/store/drv.md) for what a derivation is;
+this section just concerns how to create one from the Nix language.

-It takes as input an attribute set, the attributes of which specify the inputs to the process.
+This builtin function takes as input an attribute set, the attributes of which specify the inputs to the process.
 It outputs an attribute set, and produces a [derivation] as a side effect of evaluation.

 [derivation]: @docroot@/glossary.md#gloss-derivation